Mountain Lake in May, 2008, with constructed wetlands in foreground and disappearing lake in background

 The overhanging sandstone ledge finally collapsed in a landslide over 6,000 years ago.
 Since Giles County is one of the most seismically-active areas in Virginia, an earthquake may have jiggled the rocks loose and triggered the landslide.
 Another possibility is that a storm comparable to Hurricane Camille in 1969 could have dropped over 30" of rain in one day, loosening the soil and triggering landslides.

 Sandstone boulders that crashed down into the valley of Pond Drain created a highly-visible cluster near the Newport House, where the lake overflows into Pond Drain (when the lake overflows...).
-The sharp edges on the Tuscarora (Clinch) boulders show they have not traveled far, after they came down during the landslide.
-The boulders continue to move through slow mass wasting.3
+The sharp edges on the Tuscarora (Clinch) boulders show they have not traveled far from their source in a scarp at "Rock City," after they came down during the landslide.
+The boulders continue to move through slow mass wasting.4

 Right after the landslide, water backed up behind the new dam of boulders and soil.
 The new lake may have over-topped the dam, and water may have flowed across the top of the dam on its way downstream.
 Today, when Mountain Lake is full, water flows over the edge into Pond Drain, on down to Little Stony Creek.
 It then goes over the large Cascades waterfall, past the gas station on US 460 at Pembroke, and into the New River in Giles County.